‘Are you still on the naughty list?’

 Anyway, the elbowing lummox eventually disappears as well in the following scene, stuffed in a bag and dragged off to Krampus’s lair (that is, Santa’s tar paper, Texas Chainsaw Massacre shack) where he and other naughty children are whipped into unconsciousness.

-Enter Jeremy Duffin, a once-proud, hard-edged cop who has spiralled into drunken hard times due to his wife being killed, and his daughter being kidnapped, by Krampus in the previous film.
+Enter Jeremy Duffin, a once-proud, hard-edged cop who has spiralled into drunken hard times due to his wife being killed, and his daughter is kidnapped, by Krampus in the previous film.
 Of course, the local authorities can’t handle the chaos resulting from local pre-teen goons disappearing; apparently, the community doesn’t know a good thing when it sees it.

 The acting in the film is fairly sub-par for the most part.
 No one really delivers a satisfactory performance.
-Although Paul Ferm has a definite screen presence, it’s not a good one; he resembles more a flophouse drunk, red nose and all, blearily tolerating each scene until he can get to his next drink rather than Edmund Gwenn’s amiable and energetic Kris Kringle from Miracle on 34th Street.
+Although Paul Ferm has a definite screen presence, it’s not a good one; he resembles more a flophouse drunk, red nose and all, blearily tolerating each scene until he can get to his next drink rather than Edmund Gwenn’s amicable and energetic Kris Kringle from Miracle on 34th Street.

 But, then again, perhaps Hull was going for that shabby, washed-out impression, trying to embellish the unease with a seedy queasiness, making Santa the flea trap brains and Krampus the dull brawn in this Yuletide serial killer rampage.
 If so, they succeeded, but still not well.
 A. J. Leslie does have the occasional solid acting moments, but is generally unconvincing as well; he, unlike Ferm, though, does have a screen presence that draws the eye to him in a positive way whenever he’s present.
-Unfortunately, this gets’ lost once he shaves himself clean, Travis Bickle-style, about mid-way through the film.
+Unfortunately, this gets’ lost once he shaves clean, Travis Bickle-style, about mid-way through the film.

 The script, as in most micro-budget horror movies, is a bit muddled and isn’t clarified any by sluggish direction and listless editing.
 There are a few twists thrown in, one rather surprising and distasteful, and a couple of almost adequate scenes of the police skulking through falling snow in search of their prey; but still, the final completed product is small change and only for the Killer Christmas completist.